-Terry Henry concentrates his practice on general commercial litigation and products liability defense.
+Terry Henry concentrates his practice on product liability and general commercial litigation.
 His practice is focused on the defense of companies that design and manufacture medical devices, pharmaceuticals, chemicals, and home safety products.

-- Terry works with a variety of product manufacturers on questions rtheir products.
+- Terry works with a variety of product manufacturers when there are questions about their products.

-- Terry serves as National Coordinating and Trial counsel for drug and medical device companies, coordinating the defense of the safety and effectiveness of products across multiple jurisdictions.
+- Terry serves as national coordinating and trial counsel for drug and medical device companies, coordinating the defense of litigation that challenges the safety and effectiveness of products across multiple jurisdictions.

-- He also consults with his clients on compliance with industry standards, limiting or controlling risk, and the challenges of product manufacturing and distribution in highly regulated industries.
+- He also consults with his clients on product recalls, compliance with industry standards, limiting or controlling risk, and product manufacturing and distribution in highly regulated industries.

 - Terry assists clients in developing product literature, review of quality processes, product failure investigations, and crisis management.

-- He regularly leads litigation in commercial cases, representing life sciences companies in contract, labeling, antitrust, pricing, and other proceedings in which an understanding of the life sciences industry is essential.
+- He regularly leads litigation in commercial cases, representing life sciences companies in contract, labeling, and other proceedings in which an understanding of the life sciences industry is essential.